ApfelTeeSaft/usamune64/enhancements/README.md

 to the source code.

 Likewise, to undo the changes from a patch you applied, run `tools/revert_patch.sh` with the name of the .patch file you wish to undo.

 To create your own enhancement patch, switch to the `master` Git branch, make your changes to the code (but do not commit), then run `tools/create_patch.sh`.
 Your changes will be stored in the .patch file you specify.

 The following enhancements are included in this directory:

+## 60 FPS - `60fps.patch`

+This patch is only supported when not targeting N64.
+It also currently requires a 64-bit platform.
+If compiled for a 32-bit platform, the game will run out of memory and crash.

+This allows the game to be rendered at 60 FPS instead of 30 FPS by interpolation.

+The Mario head intro is the only exception which is still rendered at 30 FPS.

 ## Crash Screen - `crash.patch`